Moms of 11 children found at New Mexico compound arrested

 The children ranging in age from 1 to 15 were removed from the compound in the small community of Amalia near the Colorado border and turned over to state child-welfare workers.

-Police are still are looking for 4-year-old AG Wahhaj, reported missing from Georgia's Clayton County, Hogrefe said.
-His birthday was Monday.
+Police are still are looking for AG Wahhaj, reported missing from Georgia's Clayton County, Hogrefe said.

 The boy's mother told police he left with his father, Siraj Ibn Wahhaj, for a trip to a park and never returned.
 The child was 3 at the time.